Employment, Jobs, Careers and RFPs

 Position Summary

-The Early Childhood Teacher Assistant is responsible for helping to create a wonderful Waldorf Kindergarten experience for our mixed age classrooms (ages 2 ½ to 4, or 4 to 6).
-The ECE Assistant will work with the Early Childhood Lead Teacher by assisting in classroom management and supervision of the class, engage appropriately with students, take direction from the Lead Teacher, and engage in day to day responsibilities according to the principles of Waldorf Education.
-This position includes a large portion of the day outside.
+The Early Childhood Teacher Assistant is responsible for helping to create a wonderful Waldorf Early Childhood experience for our mixed age classrooms (ages 2.5- 4, or 3.5 -6).
+The ECE Assistant will work with the Early Childhood Lead Teacher by assisting in classroom management and supervision of the class, daily food preparation, interacting appropriately with students, and taking direction from the Lead Teacher.
+They engage in day to day responsibilities according to the principles of Waldorf Education.
+This position includes a large portion of the day outside throughout the school year in all kinds of weather.

 Essential Duties and Responsibilities